-- Google Tag Manager -->

 The Influence of Greek and Roman Cultures

 The Greeks and Romans refined the tiara concept, introducing laurel wreaths and diadems as marks of victory and nobility.
-Laurel wreaths made from leaves and branches were awarded to victors in athletic and military contests, symbolizing honor and achievement.
+Laurel wreaths made from leaves and branches were awarded to victors in athletic and military contests, symbolising honour and achievement.

 Roman women of high status wore jeweled diadems during ceremonies and public events.
 These headpieces were often semi-circular bands adorned with pearls, gold, and gemstones.
 The Roman tiara became a fashion statement that combined beauty with social rank.